apache/spark/docs/mllib-basics.md

 ### Multivariate summary statistics

-We provide column summary statistics for `RowMatrix` (see [data types](mllib-data-types.html) for its definition).
-If the number of columns is not large, say, smaller than 5000, you can also compute the covariance matrix as a local matrix, which requires $\mathcal{O}(n^2)$ storage where $n$ is the number of columns.
+We provide column summary statistics for `RowMatrix`.
+If the number of columns is not large, say, smaller than 3000, you can also compute the covariance matrix as a local matrix, which requires $\mathcal{O}(n^2)$ storage where $n$ is the number of columns.
 The total CPU time is $\mathcal{O}(m n^2)$, where $m$ is the number of rows, which could be faster if the rows are sparse.